Stable Voting

 \section{Conclusion}

 We have introduced Stable Voting and discussed some of its benefits and costs.
 Many open questions remain.
-Are there ways of calculating SV winners that are more efficient in practice (cf.~the shortcuts in Section~\ref{BenefitsSection})?
+For example, are there ways of calculating SV winners that are more efficient in practice?
 What is the computational complexity of this problem?
-How does SV perform in simulations using other probability models on profiles (spatial models, the IAC model, urn models, Mallow's models, etc.)?
-How do voters react to the use of SV in elections?
-What are their incentives for strategic voting?
+How does SV perform in simulations using other probability models on profiles (spatial models, urn models, Mallow's models, etc.)?
+What are voters' incentives for strategic voting?
+How do voters react to the use of SV in elections (e.g., at \href{https://stablevoting.org}{stablevoting.org})?
 These are only a few of the questions that must be addressed for a full assessment of Stable Voting.